Chapter 4:

 “Then we just need three more,” Rei said.

-Sora thought of the orphanage she had run away from in Tokyo years ago.
+Sora thought of the orphanage.
 She had felt invisible there, misunderstood.
 Here, she could start over.
-Maybe this could be her chance at a life she had never had.
+Maybe she could finally matter.

 “I… I can do this,” she whispered.

-Sora’s gaze drifted to Mizuki, then to Ayame and Rei.
-Something in their calmness, their confidence, felt… like a place she could belong.
+Sora’s gaze drifted to Mizuki, then Ayame and Rei.
+Their calmness, their confidence—felt like a place she could belong.

-Rei tried to stifle laughter, while Sora grinned, “At least I thought controlling wind was messy.
-Water… this is hilarious.”
+Rei tried to stifle laughter.
+Sora grinned.
+“At least wind was messy—water is hilarious.”

-By the end, Mizuki had soaked half the room, Sora had a damp sleeve, and everyone was laughing—an odd, precious reprieve after the chaos of the forest.
+By the end, Mizuki had soaked half the room, Sora’s sleeve was damp, and everyone was laughing—a rare, precious reprieve.

-Akihiro clenched his fists, letting the wind whip around him.
-We must reach them before the darkness does.
+Demons moved unseen, orchestrator unknown.
+Every misstep could tip the balance toward chaos.
+Akihiro clenched his fists, wind whipping around him.
+We must reach them before darkness does.
 Every Guardian matters.
 Every choice matters.
 Time is slipping…

-And above the city, shadows stirred.
-They twisted through the sunlight, slinking across rooftops, whispering promises of chaos yet to come.
+Above the city, shadows stirred, twisting through sunlight, whispering promises of chaos yet to come.

 Please sign in to leave a comment.